 Symax FasTab Side Effects

-Note: This page contains side effects data for the generic drug hyoscyamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Symax FasTab.
+Note: This document contains side effect information about hyoscyamine.
+Some dosage forms listed on this page may not apply to the brand name Symax FasTab.

 Side effects include:

 Most adverse effects are manifestations of pharmacologic effects at muscarinic-cholinergic receptors and usually are reversible when therapy is discontinued.